Holek/animationframework/README.md

 ## Creator

-* The animation framework was initiated by [Mehreinfach](http://mehreinfach.de) who developed it while creating their own animated book apps.
+* The animation framework was initiated by [Mehreinfach](http://mehreinfach.de) who developed it while creating their own animated bookapps.